+Place slip

+of box.

+ease of

+locating)

+on outside

-" Place slip on outside of box, not on the inside (for ease of locating)
+not on the

+inside (for

+PACKING LIST ENCLOSED

-See-through envelopes on the exterior of the box easily identify the location of the packing slip.
+exterior of the box easily identify

-- " Do not include the invoice with the packing slip - " Do not include product cost - " Must note shipper and destination information - " Must note wholesaler PO #, item count, and total - ♦ Purchase order.
+- " Do not include the invoice with the packing slip. - " Do not include product cost - " Must note shipper and destination information - " Must note wholesaler PO #, item count, and total - Purchase order.
 A buyer-generated document that authorizes a purchase transaction.
 When accepted by the seller, it becomes a contract binding on both parties.
 A purchase order sets forth the descriptions, quantities, prices, discounts, payment terms, date of performance or shipment, other associated terms and conditions, and identifies a specific seller.
 See the Attachments for an example. - Sales Invoice.
 Generated by you (the seller), the sales invoice should be sent directly to the Accounts Receivable department of the distributor or warehouse; not with the shipment.
 See the Attachments for an example invoice.